lint-staged/lint-staged/README.md

 - **`--debug`**: Run in debug mode.
 When set, it does the following:
   - uses [debug](https://github.com/visionmedia/debug) internally to log additional information about staged files, commands being executed, location of binaries, etc. Debug logs, which are automatically enabled by passing the flag, can also be enabled by setting the environment variable `$DEBUG` to `lint-staged*`.
   - uses [`verbose` renderer](https://github.com/SamVerschueren/listr-verbose-renderer) for `listr`; this causes serial, uncoloured output to the terminal, instead of the default (beautified, dynamic) output.
+- **`--diff`**: By default linters are filtered against all files staged in git, generated from `git diff --staged`.
+This option allows you to override the `--staged` flag with arbitrary revisions.
+For example to get a list of changed files between two branches, use `--diff="branch1...branch2"`.
+You can also read more from about [`git diff`](https://git-scm.com/docs/git-diff) and [`gitrevisions`](https://git-scm.com/docs/gitrevisions).
+- **`--max-arg-length`**: long commands (a lot of files) are automatically split into multiple chunks when it detects the current shell cannot handle them.
+Use this flag to override the maximum length of the generated command string.
 - **`--no-stash`**: By default a backup stash will be created before running the tasks, and all task modifications will be reverted in case of an error.
 This option will disable creating the stash, and instead leave all modifications in the index when aborting the commit.
 - **`--quiet`**: Supress all CLI output, except from tasks.
 - **`--relative`**: Pass filepaths relative to `process.cwd()` (where `lint-staged` runs) to tasks.
 Default is `false`.